-The Minister has the power to add to the Authority's functions and may direct the Authority to have regard to Government policy relating to its objectives and activities.
-The Minister may also direct the Authority to meet the Government's expectations as to the Fund's performance, including the Government's expectations for risk and return, or not to invest in a specified investment or class of investments to which the Crown already has a direct or indirect exposure, for the purpose of limiting that exposure.
+The Minister has the power to add to the Authority's functions and may issue formal directions to the Authority on Government policy relating to its objectives and activities.
+The Minister may also issue formal directions to the Authority on the Government's expectations as to the Fund's performance, including the Government's expectations for risk and return, or not to invest in a specified investment or class of investments to which the Crown already has a direct or indirect exposure, for the purpose of limiting that exposure.
 No directions have been received from the Minister in terms of these powers.